Business and Marketing Education Initial Licensure Program

-The Initial Licensure Program (ILP) in Business and Marketing Education is a 12-credit online program designed specifically for provisional licensed teachers currently in a Business and Marketing classroom.
+Are you working as a Lateral Entry/Residency-licensed business teacher or marketing teacher in a middle school or high school?
+The Initial Licensure Program (ILP) in Business and Marketing Education is a 12-credit online program designed specifically for provisional licensed teachers currently working in a business and marketing middle or high school classroom.

 Consisting of three courses in the Department of Teacher Education and Learning Sciences, our initial licensure program is one of the lateral entry programs in the Alternative Teacher Education Program offered at NC State.
-Courses are offered as extension courses and delivered entirely via online and field-based experiences.
+Courses are offered as extension courses and delivered entirely online, asynchronous, and include field-based experiences.

 This program may lead to Professional Licensure.